Agmcdonald/sco-dyad/README.md

 ### Common Issues

 **Port Already in Use**
-If port 5173 is already in use, Vite will automatically try the next available port (5174, 5175, etc.).
+If port 5173 is already in use, Vite will automatically try the next available port.
+The Electron app may fail to connect.
+Ensure port 5173 is free before running `npm run electron`.

 **Dependencies Installation Fails**
 - Ensure you have Node.js 18+ installed